 Be careful not to trespass on private lands as most lands along the river are privately owned.
 Not only on where you camp but also on where you rent your canoe from as canoe rentals do not appreciate it when you camp on their area while you rented a competition's canoe.
 There is a public land above Port Jervis (PA side) where you can camp primitive style.
 You will find lots of designated camping sites along the Delaware Water Gap; these sites however are available on a first come first serve basis.

-Familiarize yourself with the area and plan ahead on your camping destination and obtain all necessary permits needed.
-You will find that there are many outfitters for canoe rentals among other services in the vicinity of the Delaware River so you should also take that into consideration before deciding on a camping destination (see above.)
+Familiarize yourself with the area and plan ahead.
+Obtain all necessary permits needed.
+You will find that there are many outfitters for canoe rentals among other services in the vicinity of the Delaware River so you should also take that into consideration before deciding on a camping destination (see above).
 Check for flow and water levels before you go.

 South East - Pearl River

 The Pearl River runs through Mississippi and Louisiana where its lower part forms the boundary between these two states.

 This river is a slow moving and twisting with lots of wide sand bars in its lower sections' bends.
 The scenery offered by the Pearl is a beautiful view of southern forests; banks lined with hardwoods, willow, sycamore and pines as well as views of swamp lands.

 The lower Pearl River is the best place for an extended canoe camping trip although the upper river also offers great recreational activities.

 One outstanding feature of the Pearl River is its water depth which is deep enough for canoeing year-round and in all areas.
 When heavy rainfall is experienced extensively however, the river has the greatest tendency to flood, hence should be avoided during such times for the great danger it poses.

 Floating along the river you will find riverside settlements, lots of wildlife including bald eagles (during cool months is the best time to spot them), and forests of hardwood trees.